swarmion/template/docs/install.md

 - Add a new user, give it a name;
 - In "AWS access type", select "Programmatic access", then click on "Next: permissions";
 - Click on the "Attach existing policy directly", then select "AdministratorAccess" and click on "Next: tags";
-- Click "Next: revieuw", then "Create user";
+- Click "Next: review", then "Create user";
 - Do not close the window yet;
 - Open a terminal and run: `aws configure --profile <your-profile>` (the value of `<your-profile>` depends of your choice in [the personalisation section](#change-the-project-general-settings).
 By default it will be `sls-monorepo-developer`);
 - Fill in the Access Key Id and the Secret Access Key from your user;